A couple looking at a computer in a kitchen setting.

 However, if you have to keep an escrow account for certain required payments, such as mortgage insurance, you can still remove your regular homeowners insurance premium, property tax payments or both from your escrow account.
 So, even if you’re not able to completely get rid of your escrow account, you can still lower the amount you’ll need to pay each month.

-Let’s take a look at the requirements for an escrow waiver by loan type.
-Keep in mind that requirements vary from lender to lender and state to state.
+Escrow waiver requirements vary by loan type.
+Keep in mind these often vary from lender to lender and state to state as well.

 Conventional Loans